Emerson (footballer, born August 1980): Nuorese

 Emerson next joined Nuorese of Eccellenza Sardinia.
-He won twice promotion for the Sardinian side, which followed the team promoted to Serie C2 in 2006, which also made Emerson registered as professional players and able to sign by any Italian professional clubs, as FIGC only forbidden clubs signing non-EU players from abroad and from amateur league, except Serie A clubs had 1 conditional quota (for replacing non-EU players that sold abroad or released).
-Emerson was benefited to the clause that Serie D clubs which promoted to Serie C2 can hire their amateur non-EU players in previous season as professional players.
-Emerson then scored 9 league goals for Nuorese in professional league in 1 1/2 seasons before he left the club in January 2008.
+He won twice promotion for the Sardinian side, which followed the team being promoted to Serie C2 in 2006, which also made Emerson registered as a professional player and able to sign by any Italian professional club, as FIGC only forbidden clubs signing non-EU players from abroad and from amateur league, except Serie A clubs had one conditional quota (for replacing non-EU players that sold abroad or released).
+Emerson benefited from the clause that Serie D clubs, which were promoted to Serie C2, could hire amateur non-EU players in the previous season as professional players.
+Emerson then scored nine league goals for Nuorese in the professional league in 1 1/2 seasons before he left the club in January 2008.

 Taranto

 In January 2008, Emerson was transferred to Serie C1 side Taranto Sport in co-ownership deal.
-He made 11 appearances in the Italian 3rd highest level, and Taranto bought him outright by made higher bid in a closed tender between the 2 clubs.
+He made 11 appearances in the Italian 3rd highest level.
+Taranto bought him outright by making a higher bid in a closed tender between the two clubs.

 Lumezzane

-But in July 2008, he was loaned to Lumezzane of Prima Divisione Group A from Taranto (Group B), which became a co-ownership deal later.
-He was the regular starter of the team, and scored five goals in 2009–10 Lega Pro Prima Divisione.
+In July 2008, Emerson was loaned to Lumezzane of Prima Divisione Group A from Taranto (Group B), which became a co-ownership deal later.
+He was the regular starter of the team and scored five goals in 2009–10 Lega Pro Prima Divisione.

 On 25 June 2010, Lumezzane failed to agree a price for the remain 50% registration rights, thus the clubs submitted their bid in envelope to buy the rights from the opposite side (i.e. a closed tender).
 On 30 June, the envelopes opened in Lega Pro headquarter, and Lumezzane made a higher bid to buy Emerson outright.

 On 13 July 2010, he signed a new three-year contract with Lumezzane.